palmin/animated-ui-label/README.md

 If these assumptions are not met, the text will be changed without animation.

 You just need the AnimatedLabel.h/m and everything else is for testing purposes.
+Try something like this

+    [UIView animateWithDuration:0.4 animations:^{
+       self.animatedLabel.text = @"300 apples";
+    }];

 AnimatedLabel will determine the duration and kind of animation from the regular UIView animations, such that you can animate along with other things and even do spring-animations.